ppy/osu-wiki/news/2024/2024-01-20-new-featured-artist-sparxe.md

 **6** of those tunes are at your fingertips (assuming you touch your screen after heading to [**Sparxe**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/398)).

-**Sparxe** specialises in an interpretive mix of ZUN's [i]Touhou[/i] themes and Camellia's...
+**Sparxe** specialises in an interpretive mix of ZUN's *Touhou* themes and Camellia's...
 Camellia-ness.
 Hear what that sounds like for yourself through this video of *Zinnober* and the rest of these previews:

 <div align="center">
     <video width="85%" controls>